A Guide to Full-Time RV Living in Pennsylvania

 Full-Time RVing in Philadelphia

-The No. 1 perk of full-time RV living in Philadelphia is that you can explore the history of America at its very beginning as a sovereign nation.
+The No. 1 perk of full-time RV living in Philadelphia is that you can explore some of the most important places in American history.
 You can also enjoy professional sporting events in all four major American leagues: the NFL, MLB, NBA, and NHL.
-Of course, there are also RV campgrounds where you can set up shop.
+Of course, there are also RV campgrounds where you can set up.

 RVing in Philadelphia FAQs